KDE/documentation-docs-kdenlive-org/tips_and_tricks/how-tos/extract_frames_in_higher_res.rst

 **Sources**
   The original text was submitted by user *TheDiveO* to the now defunct kdenlive.org blog.
-For this documentation it has been lifted from |kdenlive_org| and adapted to match the overall style.
+For this documentation it has been lifted from |kdenlive_org|, updated and adapted to match the overall style.

 ----